2moveit/docs/docs/core/preview3/tools/dotnet-clean.md

 `dotnet clean`

-Clean a project built using Release configuration:
+Clean a project built using the Release configuration:

 `dotnet clean --configuration Release`